NORTH EAST CATCHMENT MANAGEMENT AUTHORITY

 CHIEF EXECUTIVE OFFICER

 Katie has extensive experience in departmental business development, policy and strategic planning.
 She previously held the role of Business Development Manager at the Goulburn Broken CMA, where she also acted as their Deputy CEO.
-Prior to this role she was the Business Development Manager for the Department of Primary Industries – Farm Services Victoria, where she actively contributed to strategy development and implementation, undertook high level consultation with stakeholders and worked with budget services to oversee investment and project budget development.
+Prior to this role Katie was the Business Development Manager for the Department of Primary Industries – Farm Services Victoria, where she actively contributed to strategy development and implementation, undertook high level consultation with stakeholders and worked with budget services to oversee investment and project budget development.
 Between 2003 and 2008, Katie also held various roles with the Department of Primary Industries – Strategic Policy Division, her later role being their Senior Policy Officer.
 In this capacity Katie led the analysis and significant strategic positioning projects for two service delivery divisions.

+Katie is a member of the La Trobe University Regional Advisory Board (Albury-Wodonga), Alpine Valleys Community Leadership Inc (serving as Treasurer), Beechworth Wanderers Cricket Club (serving as Secretary) and the Ovens Murray Regional Partnership.
 In addition, Katie has previously served on the Beechworth Health Service Board and maintains a strong interest in her local community.
-Katie and her husband, Stuart, and two sons have a strong family connection to North East Victoria, and are involved in a family farming enterprise consisting of sheep, cattle and wine grapes.
+Katie, along with her husband, Stuart, and two sons have a strong family connection to north east Victoria, and are involved in a family farming enterprise consisting of sheep, cattle and wine grapes.
 Katie is a Graduate of the Australian Institute of Company Directors and holds a Masters in Public Policy and Management from Monash University.